 (5) If the hearing officer does not withdraw, the representative or any other person objecting may, after the hearing, present his or her objections to the Appeals Council explaining why he or she believes the hearing officer's decision should be revised or a new hearing held by another administrative law judge designated to act as a hearing officer.

 (d) Change of time and place for hearing.
-(1) The hearing officer may change the time and place for the hearing.
-This may be done either on his or her own initiative, or at the request of the representative or the other party to the hearing,
+(1) The hearing officer may change the time and place for the hearing, either on his or her own initiative, or at the request of the representative or the other party to the hearing.
+The hearing officer will not consider objections to the manner of appearance of parties or witnesses, unless the party shows good cause not to appear in the prescribed manner.
+To determine whether good cause exists for extending the deadline, we use the standards explained in § 416.1411.

 (4) The hearing officer shall give the representative and the other party to the hearing reasonable notice of any change in the time or place for the hearing, or of an adjournment or reopening of the hearing.